hoc-labs/rdb-flexbox-living-social-life/README-nav.md

 #### Remove the body margin
 As a general rule, it is a good idea to remove the margin on the body element.

-You can see the issue if you set the background-color on the header element to a darker color:
+You can see the issue if you temporarily set the background-color on the header element to a darker color:

 ![](https://raw.githubusercontent.com/hoc-labs/images/main/rdb-flexbox-nav-img6.png)